tmlmt/bodegamap-collab/wiki/en/what-is-a-bodega.md

 ---
-title: What is a bodega?
+title: Bodega Map | What is a bodega?
 ---

 # What is a bodega?